admica/AutoBuildMCP/README.md

 3.  **Configure the project:**

+    Tell your LLM to do this, or you can manually do it:

+    3a.
 Query the `/setup` endpoint to check the initial (unconfigured) status.

-Then, POST to `/set_directory_and_command` to set the working directory and the build command to execute.
+    3b.
+POST to `/set_directory_and_command` to set the working directory and the build command to execute.

-    Tell your LLM to do this, or you can manually do it:

     Example using `curl`:
     ```bash